 Example of an Internal Message Subject: Welcome to the new school year!!

 Example of an External Message Subject: [external] Welcome to the new school year!!

 It is important to point out that many safe and legitimate email messages come from external email systems.
 The [external] tag does not mean the message is a scam, but it does provide additional information about the message source.
 The [external] tag is there to help.
 The [external] tag means you need to stop and think about this email:

 - Is it from a sender you know?
 Were you expecting the email?
 Verify with your friend or co-worker over the phone if you are unsure or if the email seems a bit off.

 - Does the message make sense?
-A legitimate message would not ask you to provide your credentials to maintain your account access or for you to purchase a Gift card in a HURRY.
+A legitimate message would not ask you to provide your credentials to maintain your account access or for you to purchase a gift card in a hurry.

 - No [external] tag, but still a bit suspicious?
 Internal users can have their account compromised and be used to send out additional Phishing emails.
 If your account is compromised, the spammers may gain access to your money, or worse, access to district systems and confidential information.

-This new feature will help protect your account from possibly being compromised, giving away personal finances as well as protect the school district.
+This new [external] tag feature will help protect your account from being compromised, giving away personal finances, as well as protect the school district.

 Q: Are [external] tagged messages dangerous?